khaleedahmmed/Dynamic-json-filter/README.md

 ## Introduction

-Dynamic JSON Filter is a Laravel-based API project that allows you to filter and combine data from multiple JSON sources.
-This project is designed to provide a flexible way to filter and retrieve JSON data from various providers.
+Dynamic JSON Filter is a Laravel-based API project that enables you to filter and combine data from multiple JSON sources.
+This project offers a flexible way to filter and retrieve JSON data from various providers.

 ## Features

 - Combines and filters data from multiple JSON sources.
 - Supports filtering by provider, status code, balance, and currency.
-- Uses a configuration file for key mapping, making it easy to adapt to different data structures.
+- Utilizes a configuration file for key mapping, facilitating adaptation to different data structures.
-- Includes unit tests for ensuring code correctness.
+- Includes unit tests to ensure code correctness.

 ## Installation

-Follow these steps to clone and set up the project:
+To get started with this project, follow these steps:

 1. Clone the repository: